Flights between Melbourne and Exmouth from $399 each way

 Your frequent flyer membership number is the key to earning rewards for flights, partner bookings, reward credit cards and any other deals or promotions.
 It’s also required for all the other benefits that come from being a member.

 But with so many different accounts and numbers to keep track of, it’s easy to lose your frequent flyer information.
-This guide outlines how to get your frequent flyer number back so that you can earn all the points, miles and benefits you want through your account.

-How to retrieve your frequent flyer number
+How to get your frequent flyer number

 - Your name

 - Your phone number

 Aim to provide as much information about yourself and your account as possible to help them locate your membership.